aosabook/500lines/modeller/chapter.md

 has different representations in different coordinate spaces.
 Any point in 3 dimensions can be represented in any 3-dimensional coordinate space.

 #### Vector
-A vector is a set of three numbers representing the difference between two points in the x, y and z axes.
+A vector is an x, y, and z value representing the difference between two points in the x, y and z axes, respectively.

 #### Converting between Coordinate Spaces
 In computer graphics, it is convenient to use multiple different coordinate spaces for different types of points.
 Therefore, we need a way to convert back and forth between different coordinate spaces.